 Benefield replied, "We may have to punch it.
 We have to punch."

-The escape capsule deployed successfully, but the parachute risers did not properly.
-The capsule hit the ground on its right side at a steep angle -so steep that the inflatable cushions could not shield the impact.
-Chief test pilot Douglas Benefield was killed on impact, his seat ripped away from the floor of the capsule due to the 40g impact forces - a victim of severe "whip-lash" - and the two other crew members were seriously injured.
-They were taken to Antelope Valley Hospital, and were released.
+The escape capsule deployed successfully, but the 3 parachute risers did not properly.
+The capsule hit the ground on its right side at a steep angle - so steep that the inflatable cushions could not shield the impact.
+Chief test pilot Douglas Benefield was killed on impact, his seat ripped away from the floor of the capsule due to the 40g impact forces - a victim of severe "whip-lash" - and the two other crew members were seriously injured - Waniczek, who was not wearing his helmet nor strapped into his seat, suffered a partial collapse of both lungs, and Reynolds was temporarily paralyzed from back injuries.

-The bomber crash ignited a large grass fire.
-From Boron Federal Prison, a fire fighting crew, composed of inmates, was dispatched to douse the resulting fires caused by burning fuel and debris.
+The bomber crash ignited a large brush fire.
+From Boron Federal Prison, six miles southwest of the crash site, a fire fighting crew - Inmate Company #52 and composed of inmates - was dispatched to douse the resulting fires caused by burning fuel and debris.

 We are currently searching for photos of the crash site taken during the investigation.
 If you have any - please contact us.